Plans for 2021 –

-Sophie Neville on BBC Radio Cumbria with Westmorland Gazette weekend feature
+- Sophie on BBC Radio Cumbria with Westmorland Gazette weekend feature

 Sophie Neville with film fans

-Chatted about appearing in ‘Cider with Rosie’ on Mark Forrest Evening Show on BBC Radio
+- Chatted on Mark Forrest Evening Show on BBC Radio

-40th Anniversary talk on Swallows & Amazons (1974) ~ for The Arthur Ransome Society
+- 40th Anniversary talk for The Arthur Ransome Society

-Arthur Ransome weekend with a talk on ‘Swallows & Amazons, the film locations’.
+- Arthur Ransome weekend with a talk on film locations.

-Vsit to Arthur Ransome’s last house Hill Top as reported by the Westomoreland Gazette.
+- Vsit to Arthur Ransome’s house as reported by the Westmorland Gazette.

 Highlights of 2013

-An introduction to the film Swallows & Amazons at Royal Lymington Yacht Club.
+- An introduction to Swallows & Amazons at Royal Lymington Yacht Club.

-30th Anniversary talk on ‘Filming ‘Coot Club’ and ‘The Big Six’ in East Anglia’ at the Royal Harwich Yacht Club
+- Talk on ‘Filming ‘Coot Club’ at the Royal Harwich Yacht Club